coffeencoke/coffeencoke.github.io/index.md

 *If you have something to contribute, let me know.*

 - Coffee n' Coke, The coffee and the coke are good together.

+## How is this organized?

+You might ask how you should find things.